 Rosaria Butterfield rocked the Evangelical world when she shared her self-proclaimed “train wreck conversion.”
 “As a leftist lesbian professor, I despised Christians,” she said.
 “Then I somehow became one.”

-Butterfield recently spoke at Southeastern Seminary about gender identity and sexual orientation.
+In 2016 Butterfield spoke at Southeastern Seminary about gender identity and sexual orientation.
 In the first thirteen minutes, she talks with Mark Liederbach about her personal journey from lesbian feminist to Christ follower.

 Here are the highlights: